Igalia/explainers/dictionary-api/README.md

 ### Syntax
 ```
-User agents must create a CustomDictionary object whenever a document is created, and associate the object with that document.
+User agents must create a Dictionary object whenever a document is created and associate the object with that document.

 [Exposed=Window]
 interface Document : Node {